pywemo/pywemo/README.rst

 Device setup is through the :code:`setup` method.
 The user must first connect to the devices locally broadcast access point, then discover the device there.
-Once done, pass the desired SSID and password (AES encryption only) to the `setup` method to connect it to your wifi network.
+Once done, pass the desired SSID and password (AES encryption only) to the :code:`setup` method to connect it to your wifi network.

 Important Note for Device Setup - OpenSSL is Required!
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~